Heat LQ

 2 days after application for chickpeas and dry common beans.

-3 days after application for barley (including feed varieties), canola, field peas, red lentils, soybeans, triticale and wheat.
+3 days after application for barley, canola, field peas, flax, red lentils, soybeans, triticale and wheat.

 7 days after application for sunflowers.